844-914-1942

 As a mobile aircraft maintenance technician, you’re essentially a specialist on wheels.
 Your services can range from routine checks to emergency repairs, offering clients incredible flexibility and convenience.
 The key is to build a service menu that matches your skills, certifications, and the needs of aircraft owners in your area.
 You can start with a few core offerings and expand as you gain experience and equipment.
 This approach allows you to build a strong reputation for specific types of work while creating a foundation for future growth.
 Whether you're working as an independent contractor or for a company like Hangar 7, offering a clear and reliable set of services is what will set you apart.

-Routine Inspections
+Routine and Scheduled Inspections

 Routine inspections are the bread and butter of aircraft maintenance.
 These are the scheduled checks—like annual or 100-hour inspections—that every aircraft must undergo to remain airworthy.
 As a mobile technician, you can perform these inspections right in the owner’s hangar, saving them the time and hassle of flying their plane to a fixed-base operator (FBO).
 This service involves a meticulous process of checking, fixing, and replacing parts to ensure everything is functioning safely and correctly.
 Offering thorough, well-documented inspections is a fantastic way to build trust and secure repeat business with aircraft owners who value precision and convenience.

-Preventive Maintenance
+Preventive Maintenance Services

 Preventive maintenance is all about stopping problems before they start.
 Think of it as the regular health check-up for an aircraft.
 This includes tasks like oil changes, fluid top-offs, tire pressure checks, and minor repairs that keep the aircraft in optimal condition.
 By offering these proactive services, you help owners avoid costly, unexpected issues down the line.
 Clients appreciate this because it minimizes downtime and keeps their aircraft ready to fly.
 It’s a valuable service that demonstrates your commitment to their aircraft's long-term health and safety, positioning you as a trusted partner in their ownership experience.

-AOG Support
+Critical AOG (Aircraft on Ground) Support

 When an aircraft is grounded due to a mechanical issue, it’s called an Aircraft on Ground (AOG) situation.
 This is where mobile maintenance truly shines.
 AOG events are urgent, and owners need solutions fast.
 As a mobile technician, you can provide rapid-response Aircraft on Ground (AOG) services to diagnose and fix the problem on-site, whether the aircraft is at its home base or a remote airfield.
 This service is critical for minimizing delays and getting the aircraft back in the air as quickly as possible.
 Being the reliable expert who can solve a crisis is one of the most valuable roles you can play in this field.

-Component Repairs
+On-Site Component Repairs and Replacements

 Beyond inspections and emergencies, you can offer repairs on specific aircraft components.
 This could involve fixing or replacing avionics, landing gear parts, or engine accessories.
 Many of these repairs can be completed directly in the client's hangar, providing a level of convenience that traditional repair shops can't match.
 Offering these mobile aircraft maintenance services requires a good set of tools and deep technical knowledge of various systems.
 It’s a great way to showcase your expertise and become the go-to technician for specific types of repair work, from troubleshooting a tricky electrical issue to swapping out a hydraulic pump.

-Specialized Services
+Developing Specialized Services

 As you build your career, you can develop a reputation by focusing on a particular niche.
 Specializing can make you a highly sought-after expert.
 You might focus on a specific aircraft model, like the jets in Hangar 7's fleet, or on complex systems like avionics or composites.
 Developing these specialized roles often requires additional training and certification but can lead to higher-paying work and a more stable client base.
 Whether it’s advanced diagnostics, sheet metal work, or engine performance tuning, finding your specialty allows you to offer a unique service that commands respect and builds a strong professional brand.

-Get the Right Tools and Equipment
+Gearing Up: Essential Tools and Equipment

 As a mobile aircraft technician, your workshop is wherever the aircraft is.
 Being prepared for anything is the name of the game, and that starts with having the right tools and equipment.
 Your skills and certifications are the foundation, but your toolkit is what allows you to apply them effectively on the ramp, in a hangar, or at a remote airstrip.
 A well-stocked and organized mobile setup not only makes your job easier but also signals professionalism and reliability to your clients.
 It shows you’re serious about providing top-tier service, no matter the location.
 When a client sees a clean, professional vehicle with every tool in its place, it builds immediate trust and confidence in your ability to handle their valuable asset.